codepath/android_guides/Google-Maps-API-v2-Usage.md

 ### Customize InfoWindow

 If you want to use your own layout instead of the default options, you can do so by creating your own InfoWindowAdapter seen below.

-Here is the layout file `custom_info_window.xml`
+Create a layout file in `res/layout/custom_info_window.xml`:

 ```xml
 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"